void-linux/void-docs/src/config/session-management.md

 There is an alternative D-Bus configuration which takes advantage of elogind for features such as seat detection.
 It requires installing the `dbus-elogind`, `dbus-elogind-libs` and `dbus-elogind-x11` packages.

+## seatd

+[seatd(1)](https://man.voidlinux.org/seatd.1) is a minimal seat management daemon and an alternative to elogind.

+To use it, install the `seatd` package and enable its service.
+If you want non-root users to be able to access the seatd session, add them to the `_seatd` group.

+Note that, unlike elogind, seatd doesn't do anything besides managing seats.